 Speaking of camera’s, StudioDiip (Designing Intelligent Imaging Products) has been testing out what they call the Bridge Card Reader (or BCR): A camera-based contraption capable of reading the cards and feeding it into the system automatically.
 It has already seen the World Mind Sports Games in France and Beijing, and the 12th European Champions Cup in Croatia.
-Watch its development on their website.
+Watch its development (not currently available) on their website.

 About the author: Alex J Coyne is a freelance journalist, author and language practitioner.
 Sometimes, he’s got an ace up his sleeve and a Joker in his hat.
 He can be found at his blog. alexcoyneofficial.wordpress.com